 🏄♂️ Peahi Beach (Jaws)

-For the ultimate thrill-seekers and surf aficionados, we come to a place that is hallowed ground in the surfing world: Peʻahi, better known by its fearsome nickname, Jaws.
+For thrill-seekers and surf fans, there’s no spot more famous than Peʻahi, also known as Jaws.
 This is not a beach for swimming or sunbathing; it is a raw, untamed arena where Mother Nature puts on her most powerful display.
 It stands as one of the most extreme and awe-inspiring coastal spots among all the Maui Hawaii beaches.

 Location: North Shore of Maui, just south of Hana Highway, near Peahi